-3 "Faith and love are the gold tried in the fire."
+4 "Faith and love are the gold tried in the fire."
 Ellen G. White The Desire of Ages, p.
 280.

 So we have this very idea affirmed by the servant of the Lord: "Our hearts are melted by contemplating His great love in giving us Jesus, His priceless gift.
 We receive Jesus, as we appreciate the love of God.
-When we contemplate the love of Christ . . .
-"4
+When we contemplate the love of Christ, when we behold him and become changed into His image, gratitude and thanksgiving (faith) spring up."5

 So we understand that faith is God's gift of love.
-"God hath dealt to every man the measure of faith" (Romans 12:3).
-Faith is not a magic formula that self creates out of nothing in order to impress God with our sincerity.
-"So then faith cometh by hearing, and hearing by the word of God" (Romans 10:17).
+"God hath dealt to every man the measure of faith" (Rom.
+12:3).
+Faith is not a magical formula that self creates out of nothing in order to impress God with our sincerity.
+"So then faith cometh by hearing, and hearing by the word of God" (Rom.
+10:17).
 Faith comes by hearing about Jesus.
 The Holy Spirit ministers to everyone the word of Jesus.
 "Received ye the Spirit by the works of the law, or by the hearing of faith?"
-(Galatians 3:2, cf. 5).
+(Gal.
+3:2, cf. 5).
 "The works of the law" are self-motivated.
 Genuine faith does not come from self.
 It's source is the love of God.